HR-Alex/Redbus-Data-Scrapping-with-Selenium-Dynamic-Filtering-using-Streamlit/README.md

 - [Installation](#Installation)
 - [Result](#Result)
 - [Reference](#Reference)

 ## Usage:

 The solution can be applied to various business scenarios including:

-- **Travel Aggregators**: Providing real-time bus schedules and seat availability for customers.
+- **Travel Aggregators**: Offering real-time bus schedules and seat availability for customers.
 - **Market Analysis**: Analyzing travel patterns and preferences for market research.
-- **Customer Service**: Enhancing user experience by offering customized travel options based on data insights.
+- **Customer Service**: Enhancing user experience with customized travel options based on data insights.
 - **Competitor Analysis**: Comparing pricing and service levels with competitors.

 ## Approach

-**1. Data Scraping**:
+1. **Data Scraping**
-Use Selenium to automate the extraction of Redbus data including routes, schedules, prices, and seat availability.
+   Automate the extraction of Redbus data, including routes, schedules, prices, and seat availability using Selenium.

-**2. Data Storage**:
+2. **Data Storage**
-Store the scraped data in a SQL database.
+   Store the scraped data in a SQL database for further processing.

-**3. Streamlit Application**:
+3. **Streamlit Application**
-   - Develop a Streamlit application to display and filter the scraped data.
+   - Develop an interactive Streamlit application to display and filter the scraped data.
-   - Implement various filters such as bus type, route, price range, star rating, and availability.
+   - Implement filters for bus type, route, price range, star rating, and seat availability.

-**4. Data Analysis/Filtering using Streamlit**:
+4. **Data Analysis**
    - Use SQL queries to retrieve and filter data based on user inputs.
-   - Use Streamlit to allow users to interact with and filter the data through the application.
+   - Allow users to interact with and filter data through the Streamlit application.

 ## Technolgy used
 Before you begin, ensure you have the following installed: